trow/BG1UBforEET/README.md

 BG1 Unfinished Business ("BG1UB") is a mod designed to restore many of the cut items, quests, and encounters from the original Baldur's Gate game's final release, as well as try to tie up some of the "loose ends."
 As usual, BG1UB should be compatible with most other WeiDU-based mods, and should be installed after either conversion.
 BG1UB is compatible with Baldur's Gate 1 (with or without Tales of the Sword Coast), Tutu, BGT, and Baldur's Gate: Enhanced Edition.

 For version 13+ no additional audio pack is needed.
 Do not install the separate German, French or Spanish audio packs of earlier releases!

+## INSTALLATION

+If you encounter any problems installing the mod, please post the contents of the file SETUP-bg1ub.DEBUG at the [BG1UB support forum](http://forums.pocketplane.net/index.php/board,79.0.html).

+### Special Note for Siege of Dragonspear from Steam/GOG
+Good Old Games (GOG) and Steam both package the additional content for Siege of Dragonspear in a method that WeiDU, the tool used to install this mod, cannot access.
+You must install a mod called [DLC Merger](https://github.com/Argent77/A7-DlcMerger/releases/latest) on your SoD installation before you can install this or any other WeiDU-based mod.

+###Windows
+If the mod was previously installed, uninstall it before extracting the new version.
+BG1UB is packaged and installed with WeiDU.
+To install, extract the mod archive, then copy of the contents of the archive into your game folder (the folder which contains the chitin.key file).
+If properly extracted, you should have a "bg1ub" folder and setup-bg1ub.exe in your game folder.
+To install, simply double-click setup-bg1ub.exe and follow the instructions on screen.

+Please run setup-bg1ub.exe in your game folder to reinstall, uninstall or otherwise change components.

+###Mac OS X
+If the mod was previously installed, uninstall it before extracting the new version.
+BG1UB is packaged and installed with WeiDU.
+To install, extract the mod archive, then copy of the contents of the folder "OSX-bg1ub-v14" into your game folder (the folder which contains the chitin.key file).
+If properly extracted, you should have a "bg1ub" folder, setup-bg1ub, and setup-bg1ub.command in your game folder.
+To install, simply double-click setup-bg1ub.command and follow the instructions on screen.

+Please run setup-bg1ub.command in your game folder to reinstall, uninstall or otherwise change components.

+## CONTENTS

 Listed below is an explanation of some of the mod's components: